Throughout life, our spine is under extreme strain...

 6.5 hours per school day in a seated position.

 Unfortunately, school furniture is not suitable for every child.
-The size of children and teenagers varies greatly at each age, making it difficult to provide correct and suitable furniture for each child in schools.
-The horizontal work surface also forces the child to lower his head and bend down to work.
+The size of children and teenagers varies greatly at each age, making it difficult to provide correct and suitable furniture for every child in schools.
+In addition, the horizontal work surface forces the child to lower his or her head and bend down to work.

 Long-term sitting at school